 Museum, and was allowed to recover this plane, and

-it into three major pieces for transport to Australia.
+it into three major components for transport to Australia.

-erupted with the PNG government over the salvage, prompting the salvager to attempt to hide the plane's identity for export.
+erupted with the PNG government over the salvage and Mr. King attempted to hide the plane's identity for export.
 It was

 meticulously repainted with bogus

-ten years, before it became a candidate for restoration.
+ten years until it became a candidate for restoration.

 Production figures of the Mitsubishi/Nakajima A6M Zero by Jim Long